jcqvisser/notes/src/pages/notes/set-up-semaphore-to-deploy-a-static-site-or-spa-to-s3.md

 * A public Github repo with some static-website or single-page-app

 ## Overview
+The Steps:

 - Set up static site hosting via S3 and CloudFront, as detailled here: [Host a Static Site on S3](bear://x-callback-url/open-note?id=74899200-30C5-4D63-B85C-439EC47210FD-1281-000003B5DD6DF602)
-The steps to set up deployment:
-- Create an IAM user with permissions to upload files to an S3 bucket and to invalidate a CloudFront cache.
+- Create an IAM user for Semaphore with permissions to upload files to an S3 bucket and invalidate a CloudFront cache.
-- Configure the AWS cli locally
+- Install and Configure the AWS CLI locally
 - Install the Semaphore CLI
 - Initialise the project using the Semaphore CLI
 - Create Semaphore pipelines.

-## Create an IAM user with the right permissions
+## Create an IAM user for Semaphore
+_Users_ are part of _groups_. _Groups_ have _policies_. _Policies_ contain _permissions_.

 ### Create appropriate Policies
-- Using the AWS Management Console, navigate to the IAM service
+- Using the AWS Management Console, navigate to the [IAM service](https://console.aws.amazon.com/iam)
 - Select _Policies_ in the left-hand nav and choose _Create policy_

 Allowing Semaphore to deploy a static site to AWS will require two policies; one to upload files to S3 and another to invalidate the CloudFront cache once those files have been uploaded.

 #### Policy 1: Allow Upload to S3

 This policy allows users to upload files to a specific bucket as long as the bucket owner retains full control of the files.

 - After selecting _Create policy_ from the IAM Policies page: